 There’s a method to our madness, here.
 We start by identifying the “big ideas,” like the different categories of cyber security listed here.
-We then break those larger concepts into smaller, more niche subjects that exist under those umbrellas, like a particular issue (hacking, insider threats, etc.)
+We then break those larger concepts into smaller, more niche subjects that exist under those umbrellas, like a particular issue (ethical hacking, social engineering, etc.)

 To make sure we cover all of our bases for each of these issues, we take a methodical approach for each one.